Mae Beavers

 Mae Beavers (born December 11, 1947, in Millport, Alabama) is an American politician.
 A Republican, she was a member of the Tennessee Senate for the 17th district from 2003 until she resigned to run for governor in August 2017.
-The 17th district is composed of Cannon, Clay, DeKalb, Macon, Smith, and Wilson counties.
+The 17th district was composed of Cannon, Clay, DeKalb, Macon, Smith, and Wilson counties.
 Before becoming a state senator, Beavers was a state representative in the 99th through the 102nd General Assemblies.
 She was an unsuccessful candidate for Governor of Tennessee in the 2018 Tennessee gubernatorial election.

 Early life

 Mae Beavers was born on December 11, 1947, in Millport, Alabama.
 She graduated from Trevecca Nazarene University, where she received a Bachelor of science degree.
 She also attended the Nashville School of Law and worked as a court reporter and financial advisor.

 Political career

 Beavers has represented the Wilson County Commission (1990–1994), in the State House of Representatives (1994–2002), and in the State Senate (2002–2017).
 Lieutenant Governor and Speaker of the Senate Ron Ramsey credited her first election to the State Senate as the beginning of the conversion of the suburbs of Nashville from Democratic allegiance to Republican allegiance.
 Former Democratic State Senator Bob Rochelle attempted to reclaim his seat and ran against Beavers in the 2006 general election, yet Beavers prevailed with approximately 58% of the vote.
 In 2010, Beavers defeated her long-time political rival, State Representative Susan Lynn, in the 2010 Republican primary, and defeated Democrat George McDonald with approximately 63% of the vote in the general election.

 Beavers opposes abortion and supports gun rights.
 She supported President Donald Trump's travel ban, supports the abolition of state income taxation, and is a proponent of tougher laws and measures against illegal immigrants.
 Beavers has also supported legislation in opposition to the Supreme Court's ruling on same-sex marriage.

 In 2014, Beavers was rated by the Sunlight Foundation as the second-most conservative state senator in Tennessee, behind then-senator Stacey Campfield.
 She also leads the Wilson County Conservatives.
 Beavers is a member of the National Rifle Association of America and a lifetime member of the Tennessee Firearms Association.

 On December 26, 2019, Beavers was appointed by Governor Bill Lee to serve on the state Board of Parole for a six-year term.